German Shepherd Dog Breed Info: Pictures, Puppies, Traits & Facts

 One of the most persistent myths about German Shepherds is that they are only able to love one human, regarding all others with suspicion.
 This is a harmful inaccuracy.
 While Shepherds do tend to pick one favorite person, they’re perfectly capable of regarding other people as members of their “pack” who are not to be harmed or growled at.

 Training is a key factor in a German Shepherd’s ability to be a loving member of a family or large group.
 A German Shepherd’s bond can also change over time.
 This is frequently seen in police and rescue dogs, who might have different handlers across a long career.

 German Shepherds have a double coat.
 The outer layer of their fur is coarse and wiry, while the interior undercoat is softer.
 This type of coat is generally low-maintenance except during heavy shedding seasons in the spring and fall.
 Believe us when we say you’ll know when shedding season starts, especially if you have any white carpets or furniture.
 Unfortunately, German Shepherds are not hypoallergenic in the least.

 While not actively shedding, your German Shepherd can get by with a weekly brushing.
 While shedding, they need to be brushed every day in order to keep the hair from piling up.
-Every time you brush your GSD, swab its ears with a damp cotton ball to prevent redness, then check its nails to see if they need to be clipped.
+Every time you brush your GSD, swab their ears with a damp cotton ball to prevent irritation, then check the nails to see if they need to be clipped.
 German Shepherds aren’t always great at grinding down their own nails.

-Baths are rarely required — just give your German Shepherd a quick rubdown if it starts to smell.
+Baths are rarely required — just give your German Shepherd a quick rubdown if they start to smell.